dlu-ch/dlb/doc/ex_context.rst

       .. note::
          The number of file name candidates tried for a given combination of *prefix* and *suffix* is limited by an OS-dependent number.
-A best practise is therefore to remove the created regular file or directory manually after use, although they are removed automatically when the :term:`root context` is exit.
+A best practise is therefore to remove the created regular file or directory manually after use, although they are removed automatically when the :term:`root context` is exited.

       :param suffix: suffix of the file name of the path
       :type suffix: str